Who is eligible to be in a representative sample of the United Kingdom or United States?

 - 80 participants were collected after one round of reallocation: These participants met the requirements for ethnicity and sex: 80 x 2 = 160 requirements met.

 - 20 participants were collected after two rounds of reallocation: These participants met the requirement for sex only: 20 x 1 = 20 requirements met.

 - 2700 + 160 + 20 = 2880

 - 2880 / 3000 = 96% sample accuracy.

-During early access, representative sample accuracy is only calculated internally.
+Please note that representative sample accuracy is only calculated internally for the time being.
 But we will display the sample accuracy on the user interface soon.